-- 1. Surface impoundment Report the date built, use, type and volume of effluent stored, area, volume, depth, slope of pond sides, sub-grade description, liner type and thickness, compatibility of liner and effluent, installation methods, leak detection methods and frequency checked, freeboard, run-off/run-on protection. - 2.
-Leach fields Type and volume of effluent and leach field design layout.
-If non-sewage or mixed flow from any process unit or internal drains is, or has been, sent to the leach fields, include date(s) of use and disposition of septic tank sludges. - 3.
-Injection wells Describe effluent injected, volume, depth, formation, OCD order number and approval date.
+- Surface impoundment Report the date built, use, type and volume of effluent stored, area, volume, depth, slope of pond sides, sub-grade description, liner type and thickness, compatibility of liner and effluent, installation methods, leak detection methods and frequency checked, freeboard, runoff/run on protection. - 2.
+Leach fields Type and volume of effluent, and leach field design layout.
+If non-sewage or mixed flow from any process unit or internal drains is, or has been, sent to the leach fields, include dates of use and disposition of septic tank sludges. - Injection wells Describe effluent injected, volume, depth, formation, OCD order number and approval date.
 If the injection well has been issued a discharge permit, reference the permit number and the expiration date.
-The effluent must not be classified as a hazardous waste at the time of injection, unless the effluent is being injected into a Class I Hazardous Waste Injection well meeting the requirements of 20.6.2.5300 NMAC.
-Note, any sump, floor drain, or hole deeper than wide used for subsurface emplacement of fluids may be considered an injection well unless its integrity to contain fluids can be demonstrated.
+The effluent must not be classified as a hazardous waste at the time of injection.
+(Note - Any sump, floor drain or hole deeper than wide used for subsurface emplacement of fluids may be considered an injection well unless its integrity to contain fluids can be demonstrated.
 Class II injection wells are required to have an OCD permit and can only inject produced water or other waste fluids brought to the surface that are Exempt from RCRA Subtitle C Hazardous Waste regulations.
-A Part 5 WQCC Class I Non-Hazardous Discharge Permit approval will be required if the injection well is used to dispose of Non-Exempt, Non-Hazardous effluent.
-The effluent cannot be classified as a Hazardous Waste by characteristics or listing as spelled out in RCRA Subtitle C. - 4.
-Drying beds or other pits Types and volumes of waste, area, capacity, liner, clean-out interval and method, and ultimate disposal location. - 5.
-Solids disposal Describe types of, volumes, frequency and location of on-site solids disposal.
+A Part 5 WQCC Class I Non-Hazardous discharge plan approval will be required if the injection well is used to dispose of Non-Exempt, Non-Hazardous effluent.
+The effluent cannot be classified as a Hazardous Waste by characteristics or listing as spelled out in RCRA Subtitle C.

+- 4. Drying beds or other pits Types and volumes of waste, area, capacity, liner, clean-out interval and method, and ultimate disposal location. - 5.
+Solid's disposal Describe types of volumes frequency and location of on-site solids disposal.
 Types of solids include sands, sludges, filters, containers, cans, and drums, etc. - 6.
 Landfarms Describe the surface dimensions of the landfarm area and the operational and monitoring procedures, as well as soil types and containment.
 If the landfarm has been permitted, reference the permit number/registration and expiration date. - 7.
-Leach fields, pits, and surface impoundments having single liners of any composition, clay liners or that are unlined and not proposed to be modified or closed as part of this Discharge Permit Application: - a.
+Leach fields, pits, and surface impoundments having single liners of any composition, clay liners or that are unlined and not proposed to be modified or closed as part of this discharge plan: - a.
 Describe the existing and proposed measures to prevent or retard seepage such that ground water at any place of present or future use will meet WQCC 20.6.2.3103 NMAC, and not contain any toxic pollutants. - b.
 Provide the location and design of site(s) and method(s) to be available for effluent sampling and for measurement or calculation of flow rates.
-Describe the monitoring

-- system existing or proposed in the permit application to detect leakage or failure of the discharge system. - c.
+Describe the monitoring system existing or proposed in the plan to detect leakage or failure of the discharge system. - c.
 If ground water monitoring exists or is proposed, provide information on the number, location, design, and installation of monitoring wells.